 Skip to content

-Why use an integration platform with Tallyfy
+Why use an integration platform (middleware) with Tallyfy

-Why Use an Integration Platform (Middleware) with Tallyfy?
+Why use an integration platform (middleware) with Tallyfy?

 When you want to connect Tallyfy to other software your business uses, using an integration platform (also called middleware, like Zapier, Make, or Power Automate) is usually better than trying to build a direct connection using code (API integration).
 Here’s why: